 Transport research is financed through the general research funding, and through European and international funds.
-Public funding is allocated on a competitive basis by the Operational Programme Competitiveness, Entrepreneurship and Innovation 2014-2020 (EPAnEK), which is the responsibility of the Ministry of Economy, Development and Tourism.
+Public funding is allocated on a competitive basis by the Operational Programme Competitiveness, Entrepreneurship and Innovation 2014-2020 (EPAnEK), which is the responsibility of the Ministry of Development and Investment.
 Research under the Regional Operational Programmes is the responsibility of the Regional Councils.
 European funds for transport research are available through the Framework Programmes and Structural Funds.

 Current funding sources and programmes related to transport research in Greece include:

-Operational Programme Competitiveness, Entrepreneurship and Innovation 2014-2020 (EPAnEK)
+- Operational Programme Competitiveness, Entrepreneurship and Innovation 2014-2020 (EPAnEK)

-Continental Greece Operational Programme - aims to contribute to the strategic vision of the region to achieve a balanced economic and social development, by improving the entrepreneurial and investment environment while respecting the environment and the citizen.
+- Continental Greece Operational Programme - aims to contribute to the strategic vision of the region to achieve a balanced economic and social development, by improving the entrepreneurial and investment environment while respecting the environment and the citizen.
 It includes supporting the shift to a low-carbon economy in all sectors, and promoting sustainable transport and removing bottlenecks in key network infrastructures.

-Ionian Islands Operational Programme - aims to boost economic development and create job opportunities in the Ionian Islands.
+- Ionian Islands Operational Programme - aims to boost economic development and create job opportunities in the Ionian Islands.
 It contributes to achieving the Europe 2020 targets for smart, sustainable and inclusive growth, also in line with the smart specialisation strategy.
 This includes following the enhancement of transport infrastructures by promoting sustainable transport and removing bottlenecks in key network infrastructures.

-Interreg V-A - Greece-Italy - supports strategic cross-border co-operation between Greece and Italy for a more prosperous and sustainable region across the Ionian Sea.
+- Interreg V-A - Greece-Italy - supports strategic cross-border co-operation between Greece and Italy for a more prosperous and sustainable region across the Ionian Sea.
 One of the key priorities is having a multimodal sustainable transport system which includes: promoting investments in response to the needs for better regional and cross-border connectivity; accessibility to transport infrastructures; coordination of cross-border transport systems and procedures; the integration of regional, national and cross-border transportation planning; and the promotion of an efficient and environmentaly-friendly mobility and transport system.

-Interreg V-A - Greece-Bulgaria – one such priority is a better interconnected cross-border area with reduced travel times for goods and people, and improved traffic safety.
+- Interreg V-A - Greece-Bulgaria – one such priority is a better interconnected cross-border area with reduced travel times for goods and people, and improved traffic safety.

-Transport Infrastructure, Environment and Sustainable Development Operational Programme - programme includes 16 priority axes amongst transport and environment topics.
+- Transport Infrastructure, Environment and Sustainable Development Operational Programme - programme includes 16 priority axes amongst transport and environment topics.
 Main objectives include; promoting sustainable transport and removing bottlenecks in key network infrastructures.